mikemahoney218/quarto-agu/README.md

 ## Creating a New Article

-You can use this as a template to create an article for an AFT journal.
+You can use this as a template to create an article for an AGU journal.
 To do this, use the following command:

 ```bash
 quarto use template mikemahoney218/quarto-agu